Experience-Monks/f1-tutorial/step5.md

 ]);
 ```

 Obviously as your ui becomes more complex you may want to animate properties individually.
-Let's assume we've added in another property to adjust the position right.
+Let's assume we've added in another property to adjust the css left.
 We could do something like this:

 ```javascript
 var eases = require( 'eases' );